 Common symptoms associated with exposure to the specific phobia include increased heartbeat, shortness of breath, shaking or trembling, and an overwhelming desire to escape the situation.
 These symptoms are also typical for panic attacks, which are caused by experiences of an overwhelming surge of anxiety brought on by a certain event or action.

-Elelleh is a student at Sarah Lawrence College and says that her atychiophobia hinders her academic performance.
+She says her atychiophobia hinders her academic performance.
 “Especially with tests, it takes days before the test to convince me of my worth.
-Otherwise, I psych myself out to the point where it makes me fail the test,” said Elelleh (C. Elelleh, personal communication, September 13, 2020).
+Otherwise, I psych myself out to the point where it makes me fail the test.”
 She relies on that sense of validation to reassure herself.
 Since school can be a stressful environment for many people, it can further trigger their anxiety responses.

 Through treatment and therapy, many people learn how to cope with their phobias.
 There are a handful of solutions that can work, such as cognitive behavioral therapy and anti-anxiety medications that control the anxiety responses to phobias.
 Additionally, exposure therapy can help people overcome their phobias by “changing your response to the object or situation that you fear,” and can manage anxiety through repeated exposure to said phobia.
 However, it is important to consult with medical professionals before embarking on any of these routes.
 Phobias can be difficult to overcome, but with the right techniques, those who suffer from fear-based anxiety can live normal and fulfilling lives.